Radio masts and towers: History

 By 1930 the expense of the T-antenna led broadcasters to adopt the mast radiator antenna, in which the metal structure of the mast itself functions as the antenna.

 One of the first types used was the diamond cantilever or Blaw-Knox tower.
 This had a diamond (rhombohedral) shape which made it rigid, so only one set of guy lines was needed, at its wide waist.
 The pointed lower end of the antenna ended in a large ceramic insulator in the form of a ball-and-socket joint on a concrete base, relieving bending moments on the structure.
-The first, a 665 foot half-wave mast was installed at radio station WABC's 50 kW Wayne, New Jersey transmitter in 1931.
+The first, a 665 foot half-wave mast was installed at radio station WABC's 50 kW transmitter at Wayne, New Jersey in 1931.

 During the 1930s it was found that the diamond shape of the Blaw-Knox tower had an unfavorable current distribution which increased the power emitted at high angles, causing multipath fading in the listening area.
 By the 1940s the AM broadcast industry had abandoned the Blaw-Knox design for the narrow, uniform cross section lattice mast used today, which had a better radiation pattern.

-The rise of FM radio and television broadcasting in the 1940s and 50s created a need for even taller masts.
+The rise of FM radio and television broadcasting in the 1940s–1950s created a need for even taller masts.
 The earlier AM broadcasting used LF and MF bands, where radio waves propagate as ground waves which follow the contour of the Earth.
 The ground-hugging waves allowed the signals to travel beyond the horizon, out to hundreds of kilometers.
 However the newer FM and TV transmitters used the VHF band, in which radio waves travel by line-of-sight, so they are limited by the visual horizon.
 The only way to cover larger areas is to raise the antenna high enough so it has a line-of-sight path to them.